mosby4/JavaScript_Variables/README.md

 2. Assign your last name as the **string** value to the variable `lastName`
 3. Assign your age as the **number** value to the variable `age`

+Declare a variable named fullName using the let keyword, and assign your firstName plus your lastName as the string value Print the value of fullName to the console (to open you browser console in Google Chrome, right-click and press "Inspect" or fn+F12)

 ## Exercise 3: Declaring and Assigning Values to Variables

 Steps are to be completed in the `app.js` file.